republik/plattform/src/components/Tabs/docs.md

 They are designed with different usecases in mind and support three distinct responsive layout behaviors: horizontal scrolling, collapsing to a dropdown and a fixed mode.

 Supported props:

 - `type`: ('scroll' | 'fixed' | 'dropdown', defaults to 'scroll'), determines the layout of the tabs.
 - `items`: ([{value: string, text: string, element?: ReactNode }]), tab items that should be rendered. the element prop allows rendering of a react element instead of just text.
+- `showTabBorder`: (boolean, true), set to false to remove borderBottom of TabItems.
 - `activeValue`: (string), value of the active tab.
 - `onChange`: (fn), function that is called on tab clicks.
 - `dropDownlabel`: (string), required if type: dropdown.
-- `scrollFullWidth`: (boolean?), only has effect if type = 'scroll'.
-Renders tabs without horizontal padding.
+- `scrollBreakoutWidth`: (number?), only has effect if type = 'scroll'.
+Pass parent padding for a full-with scroll effect.
 - `scrollCentered`: (boolean?), only has effect if type = 'scroll'.
 Centers Tab Items.
 - `scrollHideArrows`: (boolean?), only has effect if type = 'scroll'.
 Removes arrows.

 ### Scroll

 Default scroll behavior left alignes all the tabs and once the tab container exeeds the viewport, it allows for horizontal scrolling.

 ```react